emiliebarnard/pokemon-in-python/index.md

 `https://pokeapi.co/api/v2/encounter-method/{id or name}/`

-where id is an integer representing the encounter method id (1 as the lowest option and 31 as the highest option)  and name is a lower-case string (the encounter method name) where spaces are replaced with -
+where `id` is an integer representing the encounter method id (`1` as the lowest option and `31` as the highest option)  and `name` is a lower-case string (the encounter method name) where spaces are replaced with `-`

 ##### Examples

-The following Python code retrieves JSON data for the encounter method called ‘old-rod’ (the id for old-rod is 2) and stores it into a dictionary with the following keys:
+The following Python code retrieves JSON data for the encounter method called *old-rod* (the id for old-rod is 2) and stores it into a dictionary with the following keys:

 | <span style="display: inline-block; width:100px;">Name</span>  | <span style="display: inline-block; width:410px;">Description</span> | <span style="display: inline-block; width:100px;">Type</span> |
 | ----- | -------------------- | ---- |